MG977/GIS4schools-RS/rs_casestudies.rst

 4.1.5 Chlorophyll’s concentration data
 ````````````````````````````````````````
 The Ratio Vegetation Index (RVI) is proportional to chlorophyll’s concentration, but it does not represent its exact value.
-Thus, we need some experimental data of known chlorophyll’s concentration vs RVI value for the calibration of equation :eq:`eqWQ2`:
+Thus, we need some experimental data of known chlorophyll’s concentration vs RVI value for the calibration of the equation :eq:`eqWQ2`:

 :numref:`Fig1_WQ` shows Lake Trasimeno with superimposed five sampling locations (green dots) where the chlorophyll’s concentration was measured on 18 July 2016.
 These data are used for the model’s calibration.